Llenar70/allye-doc/CausalTree.md

 1.  **Data Conversion**: Converts the Orange Table format to the Numpy array format (X, y, treatment) required by the analysis library (`causalml`).
 2.  **Variable Selection**: Slices the data based on the covariates, outcome variable, and treatment variable specified in the UI.
-3.  **Control Group Encoding**: Ensures that the specified control group value is treated as the numerical value 0 in the model.
+3.  **Treatment Encoding**: The selected control value is encoded as 0; all other treatment categories are aggregated and encoded as 1.
+4.  **Categorical Encoding**: Discrete covariates are one-hot encoded with an explicit missing category (`=__MISSING__`) so that missingness can be modeled instead of collapsing to all-zeros.

 ### 2. Causal Tree Model Estimation (`CausalTreeLogic.run_analysis`)